Affordable Places To Live In Tennessee Are Easy To Find

 Enjoy the sunny days and mild winters.
 And bring your hiking boots.
 In case the trails in the Appalachian Mountains call your name.

 And if you need the feel and amenities of a larger city.
 Then Asheville, North Carolina is only about an hour away.
-And a great place to visit.
+And a great place to visit when you live in Johnson City.

 It’s time for number 4 on the list…